pieter-degroote/UltimateKEYS-core/README.md

 This release (and repository) only contains the main keyboard layout of UltimateKEYS.

-The additional customized Compose Key sequences (Multi_key) have not been included, since these may change more frequently over time.
-That way, only pre-defined Compose Key sequences on the Linux installation are applicable (plus user-defined sequences).
+The additional Compose Key sequences (Multi_key) have not been included, since these change more frequently over time.

 **Also note that the MSKLC version (for Windows) does not have the Compose Key, since MSKLC does not support multiple keystrokes as a sequence for a dead key.**